-PC World had a chance to try out Tom Clancy's Ghost Recon: Future Soldier, the latest addition to the special operations franchise by Ubisoft.
-The game retains the squad based gameplay of past installments, though the overall experience is quite different to the two earlier Ghost Recon: Advanced Warfighter games.
+Tom Clancy's Ghost Recon: Future Soldier retains the squad based gameplay of past installments, though the overall experience is quite different to the two earlier Ghost Recon: Advanced Warfighter games.
 For one, the control of the squad is now automated, with team members adopting formations and taking action automatically based on what is going on.
 This lends to a more arcadey experience, though there is still plenty of strategy to enable the player to carry out missions in their own distinct way.
-In addition to impressive visuals, Future Soldier also comes with detailed animations for in-game characters, boasting some of the most natural looking running animation in a video game so far.

-Why did you decide to make Tom Clancy's Ghost Recon: Future Soldier in the third person perspective?
+Why make Tom Clancy's Ghost Recon: Future Soldier a third person game?

 Ubisoft Montral creative director, Jean-Marc Geffroy (JMG): Being a third person shooter allows us to put the player in the heart of the action while also creating a connection with the story.
 This perspective is more immersive in that it gives the player a different relationship with the character and team.
 It allows the player to engage more naturally with the protagonist, and in Ghost Recon: Future Solder it gives an insight into the world of Special Forces.